Female circumcision and female genital mutilation (FGM) have often been confused. They are both completely different things.

 Traditional practitioners define it as the removal of a speck of superficial skin, a simple gentle process in which there is negligible if any, pain.

-From the religious point of view, female circumcision is considered equivalent but biologically it is far less invasive than male circumcision.
+Female circumcision is considered equivalent, but biologically it is remotely invasive as compared to male circumcision.
 Whilst in male circumcision, the entire foreskin is removed, in female circumcision, a nick or cut, or a tiny excision is made on the foreskin (prepuce).
 Like male circumcision, the purpose of female circumcision is done to satisfy the religious requirement of taharat (religious purity).

 Yes, provided the scraping is only done on the prepuce, which is composed of mucocutaneous tissue.
 Traditional circumcisers even just wipe the prepuce and call it a completed circumcision, depending on the anatomy of the genitalia.

 FGM is a term coined by the World Health Organisation (WHO) to describe all the various processes that different cultures in the world practice as a rite of passage on their girls.
 These vary from the slight, almost symbolic nicks to the dramatic infibulation of those who live in the Horn of Africa.

 The definition is misleading for many reasons.
 To begin with, it fails to distinguish between harmless and harmful procedures.
 Then, some philosophers and academics argue that there is an inherent cultural and racial imperialism in the way the anti-FGM debate is framed.
 One of the consequences of this flawed approach is that procedures that have nothing in common are clubbed together to be the same thing, and therefore the consequences of harmful procedures are routinely and regularly clubbed with harmless ones.